-Disclaimer: The information in this booklet is brought to you by the Domino Midwives.
-Our team recognise individual needs and this booklet acts as a guide for each couple on their individual journey to parenthood.
+Disclaimer: The information in this booklet is brought to you by the Domino midwives.
+Our team recognise that each couple have individual needs and this booklet is to act only as a guide for each couple on their individual journey to parenthood.

-Acknowledgments: The Community Midwives wish to acknowledge and sincerely thank all those who participated in the development of this booklet.
-A special thanks to the mothers namely Niamh Smith, Mary Lovegrove, Sarah Byers and Donna Ronan who kindly gave us permission to use their images.
-Thanks also to Jan Duffy, a pregnancy yoga teacher in Dun Laoghaire, Co.
+Acknowledgment: The community midwives wish to acknowledge and sincerely thank all those who participated in the development of this booklet.
+A special thanks to the mothers namely Niamh Smith, Mary Lovegrove and Sarah Byres who kindly gave us permission to use their images.
+Thanks also too Jan Duffy a pregnancy yoga teacher in Dun Laoghaire, Co.
 Dublin.
 Sinéad Curran, NMH senior dietitian.
-The artwork is copyrighted to Community Midwives.
-A very special thanks also to Katie Cosgrove, Teresa Mc Creery, Ivana Lambe and Fenda O'Lochlainn who worked tirelessly to complete this project.
-Copyright to Katie Cosgrove, Teresa Mc Creery.
-Thanks also too Deirdre Madden, Advanced Nurse Practitioner in Perinatal Mental Health and Judith Mc Nally Senior physiotheranist.
-Edited by Barbara Nurgent
+The artwork is copyrighted to community midwives.
+A very special thanks also to Katie Cosgrove, Teresa Mc Creery and Brenda Fitzgerald who worked tirelessly to complete this project.
+Copyright to Katie Cosgrove and Teresa Mc Creery.
+Edited by Barbara Nugent.